YvanDesPatates/Poor_Sausage/Assets/README.md

 - [x] game over -> display game over and block everything else (movements, score, collectible spawn, traps...).
 Possibility to restart the game.
 - [x] player movements -> stop infinite jumps
 - [x] player movements -> improve movements (don't glide on the ground)
+- [x] player movements -> mouse cursor should not be blocked in the window

 - [ ] fourth trap -> ?